 7.1.
 The data transfer speed you receive through your Broadband Service will depend on the nature of your telephone line (for example, the distance of your premises from the BT exchange, the quality of your copper line and environmental line noise) so we cannot guarantee that your connection will reach any specific speeds.

 7.2.
-The maximum possible data transfer speeds you can receive through your ADSL Broadband Services are set out at the following URL: https://gradwellcomms.staging.wpengine.com/connectivity/adsl
+The maximum possible data transfer speeds you can receive through your ADSL Broadband Services and Fibre Broadband Services are set out at the following URL: https://oldgradwell.mkpactive.com/broadband/

 8.2.
 You will be charged £1.00 per gigabyte where you go over the relevant download allowance figure set out under paragraph 8.1.

 9.4.
-You can purchase more static IP addresses from us (prices are set out in section two).
+You can purchase more static IP addresses from us.

 11.2.
-If during the Minimum Contract Period you terminate the Contract for your Broadband Service, our wholesale supplier will charge us £25.00 which we will pass on to you at cost and you are required to pay this in addition to any other charge required under the Terms.
+If, during the Minimum Contract Period, you terminate the Contract for your Broadband Service, our wholesale supplier will charge us £25.00 which we will pass on to you at cost and you are required to pay this in addition to any other charge required under the Standard Terms.

 Faults within the Openreach network